hesther/ehreact/README.md

 Please refer to the [tutorial](https://hesther.github.io/ehreact/getting_started.html#tutorial) for more examples and options.

 ## Contact
-Feel free to post questions, feedback, bugs or suggestions on github, or email to eheid@mit.edu.
+Feel free to post questions, feedback, bugs or suggestions on github, or email to esther.heid@tuwien.ac.at.

 ### Copyright